PiercedHeart-jpg/password-manager/README.md

-# password-manager
-this is a simple password manager i made in python :) please do not use this as a real password manager i mean you can just do not recommend LOL There is way better ones out there like keepass xc for offline use and also free and For cloud i recommend last pass not free i think make sure to download the cryptography libary in terminal this uses Fernet encryption from the cryptography library.
-Passwords are encrypted before being saved and can be decrypted only with the correct key.
+This is a simple password manager I made in Python!
+Disclaimer: Please don't use this as a real password manager (unless you're just messing around).
+There are much better options out there like KeePass XC (offline, free) and LastPass (cloud-based, not free).

+This app uses Fernet encryption from the cryptography library to securely encrypt passwords before saving them.
+They can only be decrypted with the correct key.

+How to Use:

+passwordmanager.py: View the code and run it in your terminal.

+passwordmanager.exe: Easier to run (Windows users).

+Make sure to install the cryptography library first by running:

+pip install cryptography